SmitDash/Lending_Club_Case_Study/README.md

-# Project Name
+# Lending Club Case Study
-> Outline a brief description of your project.
+> This project is based on analysing the risk of approving loans to the default customers by using EDA.

 ## Table of Contents